 |Master of Business (Sport Management)||Course information for:||Local Students||International Students|

 Why study at Deakin?

-Deakin's Master of Business (Sport Management) still remains Australia's best sport management program.
-We're currently ranked 7th in the world by Sport Business International*, and we're the only Australian program to make the top 25.
-There's more good news for our graduates with a top 2 ranking for graduate salaries since 2012.
+Deakin's Master of Business (Sport Management) remains Australia's best sport management program.
+We're currently ranked 3th in the world by Sport Business International*, and we're the only Australian program in the top 25.
+There's more good news for our sport management graduates who receive the highest graduate salaries in the world.*

-* Source: Sport Business International's Postgraduate Sports Course Guide, 2013.
+* Source: Sport Business International 2014 Postgraduate Sports Course Rankings.

 Gain a competitive edge with an international study experience, and earn credit towards your degree.

 The Faculty of Business and Law offers a number of unique study tours throughout the year to destinations such as India, Chile, USA, China and Europe.
 Or consider one of the many study abroad opportunities offered by Deakin.
 Find out more.

 As one of Australia's foremost universities in the delivery of sport courses, Deakin is also dedicated to supporting elite athletes in their quest to achieve academic success alongside the demands of training and competition.
 That's why Deakin is a member of the Elite Athlete Friendly University (EAFU) Network.

 Career opportunities in sport management have expanded considerably in the past ten years.
 Sports including Australian Rules football, basketball, cricket, tennis and golf, plus national and state sporting organisations all require professionally trained and academically qualified people to work for them.